 The Forum agreed that further work is required before a decision can be made on palm oil labelling.
 Therefore, the Food Regulation Standing Committee (FRSC), led by New Zealand, has prepared policy work to identify next steps in relation to naming sources of fats and oils to support consumers to make informed choices consistent with Australian and New Zealand dietary guidelines.

-At its most recent meeting on 28 April 2017, the Forum considered the scoping paper that was provided by FRSC and agreed to extend the scope of this project to cover all parts of the food label, including the identification of all fats and oils and to proceed with the development of regulatory and non regulatory options.
-The residual issues, such as additional consumer research, will also be undertaken as part of this next stage with a progress report to be provided at the next Forum meeting.
+On 28 April 2017, the Forum considered a scoping paper that was provided by FRSC and agreed to extend the scope of this project to cover all parts of the food label, including the identification of all fats and oils and to proceed with the development of regulatory and non-regulatory options.
+The residual issues, such as additional consumer research, will also be undertaken as part of this next stage.